tdilauro/Simplified-wiki/LibraryRegistry.md

 ## Nation

-We need to know which country you're serving so we can group you with other libraries in that country.
+We need to know which country you serve so we can group you with other libraries in that country.

 ## Description guidelines

-Say which nation you serve.
+Again, explicitly state which nation you serve.

 If you serve everyone in your nation, say so.
-If there are other national-scale libraries, also explain what's in your collection, so that patrons can distinguish between your library and others.
+If there are other national-scale libraries, also explain what's in your collection, so that patrons can distinguish between your library and other national libraries.

 If you serve a non-geographic subset of your nation, such as the visually impaired, explain who you serve and also mention what's in the collection.